bluefroguk1/empire-dump/content/Wiki/The Nations/Highguard/Highguard Look and Feel.md

 Highborn Battlemage.jpg
 Highborn [[Mage]] Gorget.jpg
 ### Shields
 Large kite or heater shields are common.
-They are usually decorated in a uniform design with the chapter emblem in stark contrast.
+They are usually decorated in a uniform design with the [[Chapter|chapter]] emblem in stark contrast.
 Shield in a Crowd.jpg
 A Shattered Tower Shield.jpg
 A Tower Shield.jpg